Ensemble properties of high frequency data and intraday trading rules

-In Fig.~\ref{fig:day_2101} some interesting features of conditional trading signals can be detected.
-In particular, it is clear the influence of the nearest past returns to determine the expected amplitude of the next ones.
-Conditional trading will thus be based on bounds which are not fixed within the day but may vary according to the new information included in the most recent market prices.
+In Fig.~\ref{fig:day_2101} some interesting features of conditioned trading signals can be detected.
+In particular, it is clear the influence of the past returns to determine the expected amplitude of the next ones.
+Conditioned trading will thus be based on bounds which may vary according to the information contained in the first returns of the day.